Vascular dementia is caused by reduced blood flow to the brain, which damages and eventually kills brain cells.

 By making healthy lifestyle changes, such as stopping smoking and exercising regularly, and treating any health conditions you have, you may be able to reduce your chances of getting vascular dementia.

-This may also to help slow down or stop the progression of vascular dementia if you're diagnosed in the early stages.
+This may also help slow down or stop the progression of vascular dementia if you're diagnosed in the early stages.
 Find out more about treating vascular dementia.

 But there are some things you cannot change that can increase your risk of vascular dementia, such as: